New Zealand South Island Winter Landscape & Astrophotography Workshop (NZ)

 What you'll shoot

-- Sunrise/sunset: lake edges, mountain silhouettes, winter colour and texture
+- Twilight & blue hour: lake edges, mountain silhouettes, winter colour

-- Processing: a clean Lightroom/Photoshop workflow and critique sessions
+- Editing & workflow: a clean Lightroom/Photoshop process and critique sessions

 What's included

-- Small-group tuition across sunrise/twilight/night windows when conditions allow
+- Small-group tuition (max 4) across sunrise/twilight/night windows when conditions allow

 - Editing sessions + critique to lock in a repeatable workflow